Tom Ince: Hull City

-Ince came on as a substitute in both legs of Hull's Europa League third qualifying round tie against Slovakian club AS Trenčín before making his league debut for the club on 16 August, playing 82 minutes of a 1–0 win away at Queens Park Rangers.
+Ince came on as a substitute in both legs of Hull's Europa League third qualifying round tie against Slovak club AS Trenčín before making his league debut for the club on 16 August, playing 82 minutes of a 1–0 win away at Queens Park Rangers.
 He also came off the bench in both legs of the Europa League play-off round against Belgian side Sporting Lokeren; sandwiched between those matches, he started in a 1–1 draw against Stoke City on 24 August.
 He started again for the club in a 2–1 defeat to Aston Villa on 31 August, though he was withdrawn after 57 minutes.
 He went a month before appearing again for the club, playing 90 minutes and scoring in a 3–2 defeat to West Bromwich Albion on 24 September.
 He later said that manager Steve Bruce's change in tactics, to a more defensive approach, left him sidelined.

 On 30 October 2014, having played in only three of Hull's nine league matches of the season thus far, Ince signed on loan with Championship side Nottingham Forest until 28 December.
 He made his debut the following day, playing the full 90 minutes as Nottingham Forest lost 3–0 to Huddersfield Town.
 Of the next seven matches, Ince made three starts and two substitute appearances before being recalled early by his parent club.

 Ince was recalled to Hull on 22 December 2014, along with Maynor Figueroa from Wigan Athletic.
 He went straight back into the team, coming on as a late substitute in Hull's 3–1 win at Sunderland on Boxing Day.
 He came off the bench two days later in a 1–0 defeat to Leicester and then started against Arsenal in the FA Cup on 4 January, a match Hull lost 2–0.
 He came on in the 39th minute of Hull's 1–0 defeat away to West Bromwich Albion on 10 January and then went three weeks before playing again, coming off the bench in a 3–0 defeat to Newcastle on 31 January.
 That was to be his final appearance for The Tigers.